firmanmm/flutter_dependency_container/README.md

 # Flutter Dependency Container
-This is a flutter dependency container written in `Dart`.
+This is a flutter dependency container written in `Dart` that lazily build object only when needed.
 This is just a simple map with callback function used to retreive dependency.
 It will automatically construct dependency based on how you tell it how to build certain object.
-Also, this is reflect free!
+Also, this is reflect free solution!

 # How it works
 - **Register** certain object or class